-www.nd.edu/~recsport

-Intramural Deadlines - November 4 IH Basketball (M & W) G/F/S Basketball (M & W) IH Hockey G/F/S Hockey Campus Co-Rec Broomball "Specializing in Authentic Notre Dame Sportswear"

-20% off

-Thampion Fleece.

-The Observer SPORTS PGA Investigators seek answers in Stewart plane crash Associated Press MINA, S.D.
-Investigators began gathering the remains of golfer Payne Stewart and five others from the area around a 10-foot-deep crater in a soggy pasture Tuesday, hoping to determine whether a sudden loss in cabin pressure doomed their Learjet.
+"Specializing in Authentic Notre Dame Sportswear" www.nd.edu/~recsport Upcoming Events & Deadlines Intramural Deadlines - November 4 IH Basketball (M & W) G/F/S Basketball (M & W) IH Hockey G/F/S Hockey Campus Co-Rec Broomball Fitness Classes Fitness classes are 1/2 price!
+Stop in and see what is available.
+20% off Thampion Fleece.
+Offer expires Friday, November 5.
+A valid student id is required.
+Look for this award to appear in the Observer every other Wednesday.
+Students selected receive Champion with two locations in the Joyce Center.
+The is open Monday-Saturday 9:00am to 5:00pm and Sunday 12:00pm to 4:00pm.
+(Phone: 631-8560).
+PGA Investigators seek answers in Stewart plane crash Associated Press Investigators began gathering the remains of golfer Payne Stewart and five others from the area around a 10-foot-deep crater in a soggy pasture Tuesday, hoping to determine whether a sudden loss in cabin pressure doomed their Learjet.
 Dressed in heavy overalls against a cold wind, members of the National Transportation Safety Board spent all day at the South Dakota crash site, picking through the wreckage not only for the victims but for identifiable pieces of the shattered aircraft.
 Investigators cautioned that there will be no quick explanation for why no one was conscious at the controls for four hours Monday, when the jet flew 1,400 miles across the country before running out of fuel and slamming nose-first into the ground.
 The plane had no flight data recorder that could yield information on the aircraft and its performance.
 It had a cockpit voice recorder, but it consisted of a 30-minute loop that usually records over itself.
 And Stewart and the others on the plane presumably were already unconscious or dead by the last half-hour of the flight.
 The cockpit recorder had not been found as of Tuesday night.
 Most of the plane's debris is embedded in mud and soil within a 10-foot-deep, 30-foot-wide crater, said Bob Francis, vice chairman of the National Transportation Safety Board.
 "It looks like the aircraft was pretty much vertical when it hit the ground," he said.
 "The ground is soft, and it went in fairly deep.
-It's going to be a challenge, with the wreckage and sorting out what's there.
-Investigators searched around the edge of the crater on Tuesday and plan to search inside it on Wednesday They were sending tissue samples from the victims to a medical examiner's lab to test for such substances as carbon monoxide.
-But Brad Randall, a state medical examiner, said toxicology tests may be worthless in attempting to verify one possible theory for the accident that the victims suffered oxygen deprivation because of a sudden decompression of the aircraft.
-Planes that fly above 12,000 feet are pressurized because the air does not contain enough oxygen for people to breathe comfortably.
-If a plane loses pressure at high altitude, those aboard could slowly lose consciousness or, if an aircraft broke a door or window seal, perish in seconds from lack of oxygen If a plane loses cabin pressure, pilots are supposed to put on oxygen masks and quickly descend to 12,000 feet or lower.
+It's going to be a challenge, with the wreckage and sorting out what's there.' searched Investigators around the edge of the crater on Tuesday and plan to search inside it on Wednesday.
+They were sending tissue samples from the victims to a medical examiner's lab to test for such substances as carbon monoxide.
+But Brad Randall, a state medical examiner, said toxicology tests may be worthless in attempting to verify one possible theory for the accident that the victims suffered oxygen deprivation because of a sudden decompression of the air- Planes that fly above 12,000 feet are pressurized because the air does not contain enough oxygen for people to breathe comfortably.
+If a plane loses pressure at high altitude, those aboard could slowly lose consciousness or, if an aircraft broke a door or window seal, perish in seconds from lack of If a plane loses cabin pressure, pilots are supposed to put on oxygen masks and quickly descend to 12,000 feet or lower.
 There was no evidence suggesting the pilots of Stewart's jet made any effort to do so, but Francis declined to speculate what that could mean.